 Please note that because coordinated dual-degree curricular requirements differ from single-degree requirements, students in those programs should consult with their respective program advisors.

 Student Records and Confidentiality

-Even though you may be involved in paying for your child’s college education, it’s important to know that the University generally cannot, by federal law (FERPA), discuss a student’s academic or other records with a third party, including parents, without the student’s consent.
+Even though you may be involved in paying for your child’s college education, it’s important to know that the University generally cannot, due to the Family Educational Rights and Privacy Act (FERPA), discuss a student’s academic or other records with a third party, including parents, without the student’s consent.

 To authorize Penn to share academic/financial data with a parent or other third party, the student must go to Penn InTouch (an online student tool) select Profile, Privacy & Emergency, then “Share Academic/Financial Information.”

 - Student Financial Service